Samraj100/AssessmentTask-GameDevelopment/Folio.md

 ## Cultural Sensitivities

 The content in this game should not be offensive to other cultures.
 It is very unlikely to be the case, since the game will incoorporate levels which are only reflective of the natural world.
-It also shouldn't be misunderstood, as certain levels will retain their specific theme like 'space' or 'the ocean'.
+It also shouldn't be misunderstood, as certain levels will retain their specific theme like 'Outer Space' or 'The Ocean'.

 # Researching and Planning